 TABLES.
 Volume 13 contains a number of tables.
-Table I lists those laws relating to particular local courts or local governmental units, enacted from 1849 to 2014, and not coded in Minnesota Statutes.
+Table I lists those laws relating to particular local courts or local governmental units, enacted from 1849 to 2020, and not coded in Minnesota Statutes.
 Minnesota Statutes, section 3C.08, does not require that local laws be published in Minnesota Statutes.
 Table I does not show whether a local unit of government ever approved and filed with the Secretary of State a local law for which local approval and filing was required.
 That information may be found in a table in Laws of Minnesota, in a volume published in the year the law was enacted or within two years thereafter or by checking with the Office of the Secretary of State.

-Table II converts to a statutory number the session law citation of an act published in the current edition of Minnesota Statutes for the first time.
+Table II New Statutes shows the statutory number assigned to a session law citation of an act published for the first time in Minnesota Statutes.